Path Planning for Aerial Relays via Probabilistic Roadmaps: Numerical Experiments

-\blt[observation] \begin{bullets} \blt[benchmark 1 2] \arev{Observe that Benchmarks 1 and 2 have the lowest connection time.
-This is because they only succeed in the easiest MC realizations, as corroborated by their very high probability of failure.} \blt[less time]Benchmark 3, is outperformed by the proposed algorithm both in terms of probability of failure and mean connection time. \blt[benchmark 3] Benchmark 3 also provides a null probability of failure until \arev{$\minuerate \approx 30$ Mbps}, in which case the hypotheses of \thref{prop:feasibleexists} no longer hold. \blt[faster than tentative] Note as well that PRFI is considerably faster than PRFI (Tentative) in all scenarios.
-This again corroborates the efficacy of the proposed approach, where a feasible tentative path is improved using PR. \end{bullets} \end{bullets}
+\blt[observation] \begin{bullets} \blt[zeng, ghazzai, lee] \arevtwo{Observe that Zeng et al., Ghazzai et al., and Lee et al.} have a lower $\meanconn$ than PRFI.
+However, looking at their $\probfail$ reveals that this is because they only succeed in a small fraction of the MC realizations. \blt[zhang and yanmaz]\arevtwo{Zhang et al. and Yanmaz et al. are} outperformed by PRFI in both metrics. \blt[faster than tentative]\arevtwo{Note again that PRFI is considerably faster than PRFI (Tentative), which again corroborates the efficacy of the proposed approach.} \end{bullets} \end{bullets}